gk3000/express-server-generator/readme.md

-A generator is a tool which will create the skeleton of your server app with just a few commands.
+A generator is a tool which will create the skeleton of your app with just a few commands.

 To build this we've used: